-Antidepressants -- not depression -- increase risk of preterm birth, study showsMay 28th, 2012 in Obstetrics & gynaecology
+Antidepressants -- not depression -- increase risk of preterm birth, study showsMay 28, 2012 By Bill Hathaway in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress) -- Women who are depressed during pregnancy are not at higher risk of giving birth prematurely than non-depressed women but those who take antidepressants during pregnancy seem to be, a new study by Yale researchers shows.

 The results, reported May 25 online in the journal Epidemiology, are good news for women who worry that their depression will harm their baby.
 Researchers also stress that women who take antidepressants during pregnancy should not be overly alarmed.